top of page

 Even a simple rescue could be 2000 GBP, but more complex ones involving more staff and helicopters can run up to tens of thousands.

 Always do your homework when going on an adventure, do not assume SAR is free.
-Some of the negligence clauses are somewhat grey for a reason and may allow the SAR organisation to decide themselves what is negligent.
+Some of the negligence clauses are somewhat grey for a reason and may allow the SAR organisation to decide what is negligent.
 When you plan your route, understand the organisations you have available to you and their costs.

 How To Contact SAR

-Typically either an emergency contact or yourself will be getting in touch with a SAR team.
-Hopefully, before you have set off on your adventure, you have left route details and some emergency contact numbers for local services with a friend/relative.
+Typically either an emergency contact or you will be getting in touch with a SAR team.
+Hopefully, before you set off on your adventure, you have left route details and some emergency contact numbers for local services with a friend/relative.
 You will have given them clear instructions and guidelines on when to contact the SAR teams to report you as missing.

 If you are on the trail and need to contact a SAR team, then you will need to have a method of communication with you.
 There are many different devices that you can use to communicate with SAR teams, from regular mobile phones to satellite phones to more specialised satellite devices.
 I will discuss those in detail in Part 2 of this Search and Rescue series.